Sepsis (severe systemic infection) is the most common cause of acute respiratory distress syndrome (ARDS).

 - Breathing in harmful things, chemical fumes, and smoke

-- Drug overdoses such as cocaine and opioids
+- Drug overdoses such as cocaine and opioid

 - Medication side effect